 That adventure to Greece or long-awaited reunion with a sacred space in Scotland may be nagging at you, but planning a solo writing research trip has many moving parts.
 Learn how to plan like a pro while staying safe on the road.

-Solo travel is a soul-filling personal challenge unto itself.
-Combined with the curiosity and tenacity it takes to research an idea, it has the power to change you forever.
+Solo travel is a transformative personal challenge that feeds the soul.
+When combined with the curiosity and tenacity required for research, it has the power to reshape your very being.

-I really started honing my explorer skills in 2012.
-My husband and I packed up our family for a year-long road trip to Nova Scotia and back.
-That year camping on the banks of the St. Lawrence River, learning the stories of mining towns like Sudbury, Ontario, uncovering the history of the Acadian French through the folk history of Nova Scotia, transformed my relationship with the Canadian landscape and its people.
+In 2012, my husband and I embarked on a year-long road trip to Nova Scotia and back, igniting my passion for exploration.
+We camped on the banks of the St. Lawrence River.
+I delved into the history of mining towns like Sudbury, Ontario.
+That summer, I immersed myself in the folk history of Nova Scotia's Acadian French.
+There, I experienced a profound transformation in my connection with the Canadian landscape and its people.

 My debut novel, Woman On The Wall, was released in 2022.
-The second, The Last Sibyl, is slated for release in early 2024, with the third in the series — The Mother House — slated for release in late 2024
+It was named a finalist for the 2023 Sunshine Coast Writers and Editors Society Book Awards for BC Authors.
+The second, The Last Sibyl, is slated for release in early 2024, with the third in the series — The Mother House — slated for release in late 2024.

 Nonfiction projects include Pilgrimages For The Weary Storyteller—a series of slow travel guides across Europe—currently in production.